SajidaAB89/Data_Science_Project/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.

 ## Acknowledgments
 - Thanks to Rover Codes for the internship opportunity.